-The Vesper Peak trail is wildly beautiful yet grueling and will exhaust even those in good shape.
-While the first half mile is a pleasant stroll through the woods, it soon ramps up with over 4,000 feet of elevation gain in less than four miles.
-Yep, brutal.
+The Vesper Peak trail is wildly beautiful yet grueling, and it will exhaust even those in good shape.
+While the first half mile is a pleasant stroll through the woods, it soon ramps up to over 4,000 feet of elevation gain in less than four miles.
+Yep, it’s brutal.

 Getting to Headlee Pass on the Vesper Peak Trail

-Once you reach the pass, you’ll drop 100 feet in elevation and cross a boulder field, providing your first glimpse of Vesper Peak.
+Once you reach the pass, take a moment to breathe.
+From here, you’ll drop 100 feet in elevation and cross a boulder field, providing your first glimpse of Vesper Peak.
 Five minutes later, you’ll find a creek draining from Sperry Lake.
-I recommend filling up before your final summit push.
+I recommend filling up here before your final summit push.

 While the bugs had been a nuisance before the final push on the Vesper Peak hike, they became an infestation soon after you cross the stream.
 So pack bug spray and put it on early, or at least at the lake.
 You’ll thank me later!

 From the creek to when you’ll need to put on microspikes will vary, but it was maybe a half mile or so for me.
 It was steep, and the trail narrow, considering I brushed trees the entire way up.

 The Summit Push for Vesper Peak

 The ascent isn’t too steep or terrifying, and the slide risk is minimal.
 But definitely take your time.

 Once at the summit of Vesper Peak, you’ll have stunning views of Mt.
 Rainier, Glacier Peak, Mt.
 Baker, and many others.
 It’s truly inspiring.

 Gear I brought for BackpackingVesper Peak